 Step 2.
 Wipe any excess oil off the grate with a paper towel, then turn the grill on medium for about 15-20 minutes.
 The target temperature is around 220-350 degrees.
 You want to see the oil start to smoke, but are avoiding burning.
 By the end, the grates should become dark.

 If your grates are new, or professionally cleaned, some people choose to repeat this process a second time prior to your first grill.

-Tip: After each use, burn away excess with 10 minutes of high heat.
+Tip: After each use, burn away excess with 10 minutes of medium-high heat.
 Brush away any food debris to clean off the grates.
 Let the grill cool.
 Then lightly apply a coat of high-heat cooking oil for next time.